Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 Many disagreements happen because parents do not follow the plan’s rules.
 A parenting plan should address how major decisions are made and how disputes are handled.

-Pitfall 4: Putting the child in the middle
+Putting the Child in the Middle

 Pressure, loyalty tests, and using the child as a messenger will harm the child and often harms credibility in court.

-Stay child-centered: Tie requests to stability, routine, and reducing conflict exposure.
+• Stay child-centered: Tie requests to stability, routine, and reducing conflict exposure.

-Be specific: Recurring issues are the best use of parent coordination, not general frustration.
+• Be specific: Recurring issues are the best use of parent coordination, not general frustration.

-Use structure: The value is clear rules, clearer communication, and faster resolution.
+• Use structure: The value is clear rules, clearer communication, and faster resolution.

 If you are considering a parent coordinator in Utah, the most useful first step is to clarify the repeated disputes and decide whether parent coordination is the right tool for your situation.

-List the repeat disputes
+List the Repeat Disputes

 Focus on the top three issues that disrupt the child’s routine most often.